americanexpress/one-app/docs/overview/Lifecycle.md

 One App will first fetch the Holocron module map using the provided URL and proceeds to load every module defined in the module map into memory.
-If a module failed to load for any reason or when validating, One App will log the error and recover gracefully, adding the module to a `block` list until updated.
-Holocron modules are reloaded whenever the module map is polled and does not match what is on the server.
+If a module failed to load on start, One App will also fail to load.

+**Post Setup**

 After the modules are loaded and validated, One App can start accepting requests.
 Once One App becomes operational, it begins to periodically poll the module map